smartqueue123-png/smart_queue/README.md

-QN:What’s your fallback output if one stall errors but others succeed?
+QN: What’s your fallback output if one stall errors but others succeed?

 ANS: